abhineet-agarwal/EE230---Analog-Lab/README.md

 # EE230---Analog-Lab
+# Course Instructors - Prof. Anil Kottantharayil, Prof. Sandip Mondal
-These are the experiments I performed for the Spring,24 offering of EE230: Analog Electronics Laboratory.
+These are the experiments I performed for the Spring'24 offering of EE230: Analog Electronics Laboratory involving design of various circuits using Op-amps and transistors and instrumenation like AFG, DSO and DMMs.
 The last experiment involved designing an ECG filter (report is attached)